About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 And they knew he wouldn't be back until the convention was over.

-Take them longer than a week to migrate back up to Madison Square Gardens.
+Take them more than a week to migrate back up to Madison Square Gardens.

-So the homeless Super Bowl party is actually designed to get the homeless off the streets in Detroit, uh while the nation's elite are in town for their real parties and festivities.
+So the homeless Super Bowl party is actually designed to get the homeless off the streets in Detroit while the nation's elite are in town for their real parties and festivities.

-What is it get them into shelter across city with so many out-of-towners?
+What does it mean to get them into shelter with so many out-of-towners?

-What are they in hotel rooms now and they need a hotel rooms for the visitors?
+What are they in hotel rooms now and they need hotel rooms for the visitors?

 Some advocates for homeless people say planning a party for those in need is downright silly.